 It tends to be regular, quick, and local work that I can do all year round, as it’s mostly inside.

 So these smaller regular jobs are the "fast pounds" that bring a good amount of cash flow in my business.

 As they’re smaller lower paying work.
-I aim to use all the money I make from them to reinvest back into the business, saving for new equipment, marketing etc.
+I use 50% of the money I make from them to reinvest back into the business, saving for new equipment, marketing etc.